Kickflip/kickflip-docs/tutorials/live_video.md

 #### Playing HLS Live Video Streams with Flash

 To ensure larger playback compatibility for browsers such as Firefox and Internet Explorer, you'll need to use a Flash-based player for your streams.
 Fortunately, there are now free and open source flash players which can process Kickflip HLS streams.
-Note that many of these free flash players are still under active development.
-There are also

 We recommend using Adobe's free and open source [Open Source Media Framework (OSMF)](http://streambox.fr/HLSProvider/osmf/StrobeMediaPlayback.html) player with the free [HLSProvider](https://github.com/mangui/HLSprovider) plugin.
 HLSProvider also works with JWPlayer5, JWPlayer6, Flowplayer, GrindPlayer, and chromeless without any additional player at all.